jduggan83/see-a-mess/README.md

 #### Bugs and Ideas

- - html in limit pieces and titles etc
+ - html in limit sections not rendered fully
  - more "style" options on each container or a way to pass classes
  - fix how order works with items like jumbotron
  - a map or iframe object